-Unless you have knowledge to the contrary, it is safest to assume they maintain and you should cater to the highest level of kosher observance.
+Unless you have knowledge to the contrary, it is safest to assume they maintain the highest level of kosher observance.

 Tips for Entertaining a Kosher Guest in a Non-Kosher Home

 - If there's a kosher restaurant, specialty shop, or caterer in the area, consider having food trays delivered to serve all of your guests.
 You won't have to worry about the food preparations, and can relax at your own party.
 Just check in with your guest to make sure they consider the shop's kosher certification valid—some restaurants offer "kosher-style" fare, but aren't actually kosher.

-- Buy products at the store that have a kosher label on them and that can be served cold (baked goods, crackers, cheese, deli meat, bread, ...).
+- Buy products at the store that have a kosher label on them and that can be served cold (for example, baked goods, crackers, cheese, deli meat, bread...).
 Keep the products sealed in their packages until your guest arrives -- that way you can find out directly whether your guest feels comfortable using your serveware or dishes, or if they'd prefer to use disposables.

 - Fresh whole fruit, most raw vegetables (think Persian cucumbers, cherry tomatoes, baby carrots, etc.), raw nuts, coffee, and tea are generally considered acceptable for kosher diners, even without certification.

 - Either buy dairy and parve products OR buy meat and parve products.
-Be sure not to buy and serve your kosher guest some dairy and some meat, as Jewish Dietary Laws prohibit mixing dairy and meat.
+Be sure not to buy and serve your kosher guest some dairy and some meat, as the Jewish dietary laws prohibit mixing dairy and meat.